Zamiell/isaac-achievement-randomizer/docs/about.md

 ## Summary (TL;DR)

-- This mod **does not** simply randomize all of the vanilla achievements.
+- This mod does not simply randomize all of the vanilla achievements.
 Rather, it has custom objectives and custom unlocks.
 - The custom objectives are designed to be challenging and non-arbitrary.
 There are only 4 types of objectives:
   - Kill each story boss (per character).
   - Finish each floor without taking a hit (per character).
   - Survive each boss for 2 minutes without taking a hit.
   - Complete each challenge.
 - Unlike vanilla, almost everything you can imagine is locked from the start of the game.
-That means you will have to beat your the first run as Isaac with only Breakfast in the item pools.
+That means you will have to beat your the first run as Isaac with only Breakfast in the item pools!
 - For more specific details about why we designed it this way and what exact things are locked, read on.

 <br>